transmissions11/immutability-but-worse/README.md

 # immutability-but-worse

-A simple contract users can delegate to that votes no on every governance proposal.
+A simple contract users can delegate their governance tokens to that votes no on every proposal.

 Compatible with **OpenZeppelin** and **Compound** style governance systems.